Good Call: Nine Times the Academy Got it Right

 A turn up for the books so, when it was awarded Best Picture too.

-More surprising still when you consider the stacked card that year: The Irishman, Marriage Story, 1917 and Once Upon a Time in Hollywood….
-All great films, all more classic, Oscar-y, choices than the winner.
+It’s even more surprising when you consider the stacked card from that year: The Irishman, Marriage Story, 1917 and Once Upon a Time in Hollywood… All great films, all more classic, Oscar-y, choices than the winner.

 But, win it did, becoming the first non-English film to take home the night’s biggest prize.